-Home Health, Hospice and Personal Care Services for Southeastern Ohio Residents
+Home Health and Hospice Services for Southeastern Ohio Residents

-We offer three programs that work together to provide the home care services you need.
-This gives you the convenience of working with just one agency and the assurance that, even if the home care services you need should change, your nurse doesn’t have to change too.
+We offer home health and hospice programs that work together to provide the home care services you need.
+This gives you the convenience of working with just one agency and the assurance that, even if the home care services you need should change, your nurse doesn't have to change, too.

 Hospice is for our clients who have a terminal illness and whose goal is not cure but comfort, and the pursuit of the highest quality of life in the time remaining to them.
 Learn more.